vricop/my-investor-condig-challenge/README.md

 - Icons and colors update to reflect the current state.
 - Large clickable area (not just the icon) improves usability.
 - Focus indicators ensure keyboard accessibility.
+- Compound components pattern for cleaner and easy to follow component APIs

 ### 🎛 **Dropdown menus**